bresilla/borg/README.md

 wannabe ros2 command replacer
 ===
+#### robot operations command - roc

-[SUPER EARLY STATE] at the moment it calls ros2 commands externally, but the goal is to have a single binary that can be used to replace the ros2 command line tool.
+[SUPER EARLY STAGE] at the moment it calls ros2 commands externally, but the goal is to have a single binary that can be used to replace the ros2 command line tool.

 ## Usage
 ```